JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
-When developing a SmartDeviceLink application you must remember these three things when using images:
+When creating a SmartDeviceLink application you should be aware of these three things when using images:

-1. You may be connected to a Head Unit that does not have the ability to display images.
+1. You may be connected to a head unit that does not have the ability to display images.
-2. You must upload images from your mobile device to the Head Unit before using them in a template.
+1. You must upload images from your mobile device to the head unit before using them in a template.
-3. Persistant images are stored on a Head Unit between sessions.
+1. Persistant images are stored on a head unit between sessions.
 Ephemeral images are destroyed when a sessions ends.

 To learn how to use images once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).

 ### Checking if Graphics are Supported
-Before uploading images to a Head Unit you should first check if the Head Unit supports graphics.
+Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unneccessary image data.
 To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.

 !!! note
 If you need to know how to create the `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).